 |Number of Credits to Be Earned||Hours of Student Effort (reading, research, meetings)|

 Please write a proposal in memo format that includes the below information:

-- The name of your course of study.
+- The name of your course of study and the number of credits you want to earn.
 The name should indicate a larger set of concerns, not just the project you want to do.
 (For example, we offer a course called “Grant and Proposal Writing,” not “A Proposal to Fund a New Children’s Program at the Pittsburgh Zoo”).